-- 1. have a good understanding of both time and frequency domain representations of signals; - 2. have a good understanding of analogue modulation and demodulation techniques; - 3. have a good understanding of digital modulation and demodulation techniques; and - 4. understand and be able to implement noise and error analysis of an analogue or digital telecommunication system.
+- 1. Have a good understanding of both time and frequency domain representations of signals; - 2.
+Demonstrate competency in analogue modulation and demodulation techniques; - 3.
+Demonstrate competency in digital modulation and demodulation techniques; and - 4.
+Implement noise and error analysis of an analogue or digital telecommunication system.